Doctors Break Down the Long Road Ahead to Getting a Viable COVID-19 Vaccine

 The potential vaccine currently making headlines comes from researchers at Oxford University and the drug company AstraZeneca.
 In a study published in The Lancet on Monday, the vaccine developers report that in their phase I/II clinical trial of over 1,000 people, their vaccine elicited an immune response in the form of increased antibodies and a T-cell response with only some minor side effects.
 Basically, this means that in response to the vaccine, subjects’ immune systems created antibodies to neutralize the virus itself, along with specific immune cells that can identify and destroy infected cells.

 The vaccine, called ChAdOx1 nCoV-19, is made using a modified form of a virus that causes the common cold in chimpanzees.
 Per the BBC, this particular virus was manipulated so that it contained the above-mentioned spike proteins the novel coronavirus uses to infect healthy cells—allowing the body to learn how to fight off those proteins without getting sick.
 (Reported side effects include muscle aches and chills, per NPR.)
+However, the trials were paused briefly in September after a participant became seriously ill.
+The trials resumed in October.

 The Lancet also published clinical trial results for another vaccine from Chinese pharmaceutical company CanSino.
 This phase two trial found that the company’s vaccine elicited an immune response that could neutralize a SARS-COV-2 infection in most of the 500 participants.
-However, per StatNews, there’s some evidence that the vaccine doesn’t work as well in specific people, including people older than 55—problematic, since older adults are more vulnerable to complications from the coronavirus.
+However, per StatNews, there’s some evidence that the vaccine doesn’t work as well in specific people, including people older than 55—problematic since older adults are more vulnerable to complications from the coronavirus.

 How promising are these vaccines, exactly?